mglantz/advanced-networking-workshop/labs/lab-1/README.md

 The basics of testing your Ansible code includes static code analysis using standard Ansible tools such as ansible-lint, yamllint, ansible-test or molecule.
 You can read more about this on the [ansible.com dev-guide for testing](https://docs.ansible.com/ansible/latest/dev_guide/testing.html).

-When thing becomes specific for networking, is when we are doing more proper integration tests, where we test to see if the Ansible automation actually does what it's supposed to do.
+When things becomes specific for networking, is when we are doing more proper integration tests, where we test to see if the Ansible automation actually does what it's supposed to do.
 In the world of normal operating systems, this is normally done by spinning up test VMs or containers and testing if your playbooks works against those.
 But in the world of networking, things are not as far ahead yet and it's not common that people use virtualized or containerized test environments for router or switch related configuration changes.

 With this said, allow us to introduce, [containerlab](https://containerlab.dev), which is a tool which allows you to spin up container based working environments, using a CLI.
 [Containerlab is also open source, distributed with a BSD license](https://github.com/srl-labs/containerlab/).